Envisioning Future Deep Learning Theories: Some Basic Concepts and Characteristics: Neurashed

 The training dynamics above could improve neurashed's predictive ability.
 In particular, the update rules allow nodes appearing frequently in feature pathways to quickly grow their amplification factors.
-Consequently, for an input $x$ belonging to the $j$th class, the amplification factors of most nodes in its feature become relatively large during training, and the true-class logit $Z_j$ also becomes much larger than the other logits $Z_i$ for $i \ne j$.
+Consequently, updating on an image would improve the prediction on images with similar feature pathways, which is consistent with the local elasticity phenomenon in real-world neural networks~\citep{he2019local}.
+Moreover, for an input $x$ belonging to the $j$th class, the amplification factors of most nodes in its feature become relatively large during training, and the true-class logit $Z_j$ also becomes much larger than the other logits $Z_i$ for $i \ne j$.
 This shows that the probability of predicting the correct class $p_j(x) \goto 1$ as the number of iterations tends to infinity.

+While neurashed may appear to have all features predetermined before training and not capture the extraction of features, particularly for nodes in the bottom layer, this limitation is less critical than it might seem.
+In the neurashed model, one can envision the graph as containing a vast array of potential feature pathways, with the training dynamics described by the update rules \eqref{eq:+} and \eqref{eq:-} serving to identify the relevant features among a plethora of potentially irrelevant ones.
+This perspective is consistent with the random feature view of neural networks~\citep{rahimi2007random,yehudai2019power}, in which features remain fixed during training, and only the feature weights are updated.
+Meanwhile, it is worth mentioning that a crucial distinction between our neurashed and the random feature model is that the former allows for hierarchy in feature formation.

 The modeling strategy of neurashed is similar to a water\textit{shed}, where tributaries meet to form a larger stream (hence ``neura\textit{shed}'').
 This modeling strategy gives neurashed the innate characteristics of a hierarchical structure and iterative optimization.
 As a caveat, we do not regard the feature representation of neurashed as fixed.
 Although the graph is fixed, the evolving amplification factors represent features in a dynamic manner.
-Note that neurashed is different from capsule networks~\cite{sabour2017dynamic} and GLOM~\cite{hinton2021represent} in that our model is meant to shed light on the black box of deep learning, not serve as a working system.
+Note that neurashed is different from capsule networks~\citep{sabour2017dynamic} and GLOM~\citep{hinton2021represent} in that our model is meant to shed light on the black box of deep learning, not serve as a working system.